• Drone

 • Fun overnight activities in the Athenian dormitories

-• 3-night whitewater rafting trip
+• 3-night whitewater rafting trip (every other year) and ropes/obstacle courses

 • Intro to Ethnic Studies